jeremy-duke-nus/python-workshop/_episodes/04-variables.md

 keypoints:
   - Variables are containers used to store data in Python (and all programming languages).
   - We can create, update and destroy variables in Python.
+  - The `=` operator is used for assignment, while the `del` keyword allows us to delete variables created.
 ---

 # Learning outcomes